Introduction & objectives

-The Veil network will operate a hybrid Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus system.
+The Veil network operates a hybrid Proof-of-Work (PoW) and Proof-of-Stake (PoS) consensus system.

 The Proof-of-Work mining system, guarantees a fair distribution of the coin, avoids the necessity of an ICO or pre-mine, and adds security to the overall network.
 To promote fairness of mining, Proof-of-Work mining will utilize the ASIC-resistant X16RT hashing algorithm, an improved version of X16R introduced by the Ravencoin project.

 Veil places great emphasis on user experience, and in this regard will support a number of experiential benefits, beginning with multi-transaction Zerocoin spends.

 To avoiding the necessity of file backups, the Veil wallet will support a single BIP-0039/BIP-0044 Deterministic Seed from which its entire wallet can be restored, including both Basecoin and Zerocoin transactions.

 The Veil emission schedule

 As summarized in the table, the Veil coin emission schedule includes:

 A declining and capped contribution to the founder, to recover the seed investment from which the project has been bootstrapped.

 A declining but uncapped contribution to the Veil Labs, to provide for ongoing research and development in privacy technologies related to cryptocurrencies.